A thirst for wetlands

 “Before the restoration, the ground was impenetrable.
 Now the loosened soil absorbs runoff, improves growing conditions for plants and provides easier burrowing for critters like Columbia ground squirrels, which are the desired food of the endangered American badger,” notes Richard.

 Niche habitats for wildlife were created by installing mounds of rock and soil for muskrats, boulders and logs for waterfowl and western painted turtles, and vertical tree root masses for bird nesting sites.

 Partners in conservation

-It isn’t easy or cheap to restore wetlands from a sterile industrial site, and no one person can do it alone.
+It isn’t easy or cheap to restore wetlands from a sterile industrial site.
+No one person can do it alone.
 Many organizations and businesses were involved in this first-ever attempt in the Elk Valley to restore a natural functioning wetland from an industrial landscape.
 The Fish and Wildlife Compensation Program and Columbia Basin Trust provided financial support.
 Local businesses Fiorentino Brothers Contracting and Foothills Silvaculture donated time and equipment to the project.
-The Elk River Alliance contributed trained and coordinated volunteers, who assisted with site surveying and replanting vegetation.
+The Elk River Alliance provided, trained and coordinated volunteers, who assisted with site surveying and replanting vegetation.
 ERA will also install an interpretive sign and bench to spread the message about the amazing natural transformation that is possible.

 “All of these partners share the stewardship ethic it takes to transform human scarred landscapes back to a place used by rare species, like grizzly bears, western toads and American badgers,” said Lee-Anne Walker, ERA executive director.
 “None of us could tackle this type of project on our own.”